'SUP, NERDS?!

 Ryuk and L are the best characters in the Death Note movie.
 The way Willem Defoe portrays Ryuk and the way he was written is near-identical to the manga.
 L is portrayed in a way that makes him feel like an outlandish genius, minus him being an unattractive character.

-Perhaps the sweets are, but L is not an
+Perhaps the sweets are, but L is not an attractive character in the manga. |

 I never liked L because he was too weird in the manga.
 He also never felt real and was almost too smart.
 Lakeith Stanfield takes L's quirks (like his love for sugar and the way he perches a chair) but expresses more emotion than his manga counterpart.
 I loved that L was vulnerable and showed heroism, such as chasing Light and the note.
 Admittedly, the end was wonderful when L was removed from the Kira case and he is tempted to write on Mia's page of the Death Note...